jhaasdijk/KEMobi/samples/polymult_c/ntrulpr761/README.md

 * `20/05 - 600767`<br>
 This value can be used as a baseline for future implementations.
-No real optimizations have been implemented apart from the Montgomery reduction and the NTT based approach for polynomial multiplication in general.
+No real optimizations have been implemented apart from the Montgomery reduction and the NTT based approach for polynomial multiplication in itself.
 Simple things like removing print statements and merging (or unrolling) for loops have not been done.

+* `09/06 - 457216`<br>
+This value has been achieved after completely implementing the forward and inverse NTT transformations (including reduce_coefficients) inside assembly.